Palm Beach County opens new round of COVID rent assistance. Here’s how to apply

 Statewide Eviction and Foreclosure Moratorium

-On April 2, Governor DeSantis announced that he will suspend evictions and foreclosures for the next 45 days in response to COVID-19.
-This much needed statewide clarity comes at an ideal time as many Floridians are worried about paying their April rent.
+On August 31, Governor DeSantis announced that he has extended the moratorium on evictions and foreclosures for the next 30 days in response to COVID-19.
+This much needed statewide clarity comes at an ideal time as many Floridians are worried about losing their homes or becoming homeless.
 Despite the statewide moratorium, rent will still become due at some point and more resources will be needed to provide rental assistance to persons across the state.
 The SHIP Program is uniquely situated to efficiently provide rental and mortgage assistance to support the Governor’s eviction and foreclosure moratoria.

 Local Resources/Info (Palm Beach County)